oroinc/documentation/bundles/platform/OAuth2ServerBundle/index.rst

 |OroOAuth2ServerBundle| provides OAuth 2.0 authorization and resource server capabilities implemented
 on top of |thephpleague/oauth2-server| library.

-Currently, Authorization Code, Client Credentials and Password grants are implemented.
+Currently, Authorization Code (with PKCE extention), Client Credentials and Password grants are implemented.

-See |OAuth 2.0 Server Authorization Code Grant| and |OAuth 2.0 Authorization Code Grant| for details of Client Credentials grant.
+See |OAuth 2.0 Server Authorization Code Grant| and |OAuth 2.0 Authorization Code Grant| for details of Authorization Code grant.

 See |OAuth 2.0 Server Client Credentials Grant| and |OAuth 2.0 Client Credentials Grant| for details of the Client Credentials grant.